JDLabOrg/IUManual-EN/004_05_panel_manage_custom.rst

 Widget Group List
 ----------------------------

 Widget Group List is placed at the left side of the panel.
-You can browse `Custom Widget List`_ by selecting the group name.
+You can browse :ref:`Custom Widget List` by selecting the group name.